vrk-kpa/suomifi-design-tokens/README.md

 # Suomifi Design System Tokens

+The Design System Tokens repository contains color, typography and spacing definitions as tokens following the Suomi.fi-brand.

 ## ✨ Features

-Suomifi Design System Tokens are available in SCSS and JavaScript formats.
+The design system tokens are available in SCSS and JavaScript formats.
 Typings for TypeScript are also available.

 The following token types are currently available: